 Once it skimmed the metal estuaries in the sky,

-ran like mercury to the lost cities on lost worlds,
+ran like mercury to lost worlds,

-but now it’s been discarded, an obsolete anachronism.
+but now it’s been discarded,

 I interjected with a summary.